-People with reduced mobility who love the sensations of sliding, watching the sun sparkle on the immaculate snow or even the snowflakes flying on the fir trees, will be able to satisfy all their desires and realize their white dreams in the exceptional setting of the Evasion Mont-Blanc ski area. .
-Offering all the infrastructure and services to make skiing accessible to everyone, Megève stands out as the ideal resort for practicing handiskiing.
+People with reduced mobility who love the sensations of sliding, contemplating the sun sparkling on the immaculate snow or the snowflakes flying on the fir trees, will be able to satisfy all their desires and realize their white dreams in the exceptional setting of the Evasion Mont-Blanc ski area .
+Offering all the infrastructures and services that make skiing accessible to everyone, Megève stands out as the ideal resort for practicing handiskiing.

 Megève, paradise for handiskiers